Laserfiche Solution Contributed by: Amy Johnson, Systems Administrator, Hanover County

-- Gather all of the stakeholders in one place and come up with a diagram of how the business process should look.
-When designing my first workflow, I invited the managers who are responsible for approving the Statutory Assessment Worksheets as well as the division manager to join me.
+- Gather all of the stakeholders in one place and come up with a diagram of how the business process automation should look.
+When designing my first workflow, I invited the managers who are responsible for approving the Statutory Assessment worksheets as well as the division manager to join me.
 I drew out the whole process on a piece of paper and we discussed all of the detailed steps together, going into such specifics as how the manager would prefer to approve the worksheets (with a template field or a personal stamp).

 - Remember that it is ok to change or revise current processes in order to make your workflows as efficient as possible.
 Sometimes you may think that the process works one way, but in reality, there are certain steps you may have skipped.

 “Time spent diagramming upfront will more than pay itself back later.”

 - It is important that you do not skimp on the planning phase.
 The more you put into the actual design of the session, the better the end result.
 When constructing my workflows, I spend more time planning than actually designing.

 Once you have finalized your actual diagram and gone through as many changes as necessary, it is time to start designing your actual workflow.

 Laserfiche Workflow includes a multitude of pre-designed, user-friendly activities.
 Here are some things to keep in mind when designing your workflow:

 - You must have Workflow Designer actually installed on your computer or on the computer where you want to design the workflow.

 - It is a best practice to create a user account for Laserfiche Workflow in the Administration Console.
 This user will be the one performing all of the automated tasks when the workflows actually run.